 Electric appliances without a star rating label

-The crucial steps to reducing electricity consumption require identifying how much energy is currently being used and looking at your usage habits.
+The key steps to reducing electricity use require identifying how much energy is being used and looking at your usage habits.

 Estimate the running cost of new or existing appliances and technology by following a simple calculation.

 Using a portable electric heater as an example:

 1. Find out how much you pay for a unit of electricity.